cmu-sei/foundry-docs/docs/topomojo/challenge.md

 ## Question Set

 **Move Up, Move Down, Remove:** These functions are self-explanatory.
-Use them to position the question in the sequence of questions for that set and remove it.
+Use them to position the question in the sequence of questions for that set or remove it.

 **Question:** Enter the question you expect the participant to answer here.
 Your question should be specific, so that there is only one correct answer.